 The minimum full-time course load is 12 credits per quarter for undergraduate programs, and 8 credits per quarter for graduate programs.
 Non-credit-bearing coursework will be charged at the same rate as credit-bearing coursework.
 Textbook costs per quarter are dependent upon the classes for which the student is registered.
 All credits for which a student is registered are charged at the current rates, including any courses being repeated.
 All arrangements for payment of tuition, books and fees must be made at the time of registration.
-The institution charges the student's account for tuition at the beginning of each term for which the student is enrolled.
-The student's total tuition for a given quarter is determined by multiplying the number of credit hours for which the student is registered at the end of the drop/add period by the then current tuition rate for that number of credit hours.
+The institution charges the student's account for tuition at the beginning of each term for which the student is registered at the end of the drop/add period by the then current tuition rate for that number of credit hours.